olivierbenard/differences-between-two-images/README.md

 - keyboard
 - scikit-image

-Once the virtualenv set, you can download the required modules using:
+Once the virtual environment is set, you can download the required modules using:
 `pip install -r requirements.txt`

 ## Quickstart